apache/spark/docs/sql-ref-syntax-qry-window.md

 ---
 layout: global
-title: Windowing Analytic Functions
+title: Window Functions
-displayTitle: Windowing Analytic Functions
+displayTitle: Window Functions
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with